upsteered/discord-keyword-alerts/README.md

 ---

-## Step 2: Create a Discord bot
+## Step 2: Create a Discord application

-A Discord bot is a special account that can read and send messages in servers.
+A Discord application is what allows your system to connect to Discord and read messages in servers.

 ### Do this: